 Anastasia loves teaching patients, nurses, medical students and other doctors almost as much as she loves the liver.
 She is currently involved in developing a statewide curriculum on gastrostomy feeding in her spare time and can often be found wandering the hospital with a cup of coffee and a toxicology textbook.

 With Dr Anastasia Volovets, Gastroenterologist and Hepatologist, Royal Prince Alfred Hospital, Sydney, Australia

 In patients with prolonged inadequate or absent oral intake gastrostomy tubes can be used to provide a route for enteral feeding, hydration, and medication administration.

-Case 1 – You are a junior doctor on the wards and you’re called to see a 65 year old male, who is day 5 post-stroke with an impaired swallow he is unable to tolerate oral feed and his family is worried he will starve to death.
+You are a junior doctor on the wards and you’re called to see a 65-year-old male, who is day 5 post-stroke with an impaired swallow.
+He is unable to tolerate oral feed and his family is worried he will starve to death.

 IV fluids do not provide the caloric support or nutrients needed by patients, after 48 hours of impaired oral feeding, enteral feeding should be considered.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.